maxitg/SetReplace/README.md

 ```
 <img src="READMEImages/WolframModelBasicEvolution10.png" width="493">

-Note this call is different from using the `SetReplace` function in a variety of ways:
+Note that this call is different from using the `SetReplace` function in a variety of ways:
 * The order of arguments is switched, the rule goes first.
 * The rule is specified in the "anonymous" form (i.e., `ToPatternRules` is done implicitly).
-* The number of steps here is defined the same way as in `SetReplaceAll`, which is also known as the number of generations.
+* The number of steps here is the number of generations, which is equivalent to steps of `SetReplaceAll`.
 Here each edge can have at most 10 generations of predecessors.
-* The output is not a final state, but instead an object which contains the entire evolution (similar to `SetReplaceList`) but with additional information about which rules are being used at each replacement.
+* The output is not a final state, but an object containing the entire evolution (similar to `SetReplaceList`) but with additional information about which rules are used at each replacement.
 From the information field on that object one can see that the evolution was done for 10 generations (i.e., a fixed point has not been reached early), and 109 replacements (aka events) were made in total.
 More properties can be computed from an evolution object, more on that later.

 To see the information an evolution object contains, let's make one with a smaller number of generations:
 ```